nesk/Boxifier/README.md

 The project _is currently in development_ !
 The goal is to obtain a JS file smaller than 6Ko (and less if possible).

-Actually, the main functions are finished, but some parts of the script are bugged so please _be careful_ if you want to use Boxifier!
-Remember to check this page (https://github.com/Nesk/Boxifier/issues) to know what are the current issues of this project.
+Currently, the main functions are finished, but some parts of the script are bugged so please _be careful_ if you want to use Boxifier!
+Remember to check this page (https://github.com/Nesk/Boxifier/issues) to know the current issues.

 ## Installation and usage